matthiasn/talk-transcripts/Czaplicki_Evan/TheHardPartsOfOpenSource.md

 nice time programming, and I wanted to share that nice time, in the same way that I like sushi, and I might say, "Hey, you should try it out.
 It is pretty nice."
 And someone might say, "No thanks".
 Oh, OK.
+You know?
 That is the kind of interactions I wanted to have, because it was just about having this experience.

+[Time 0:01:45]

 So as I have talked to more open source developers, people who design languages, people who work on databases, people who work on machine